starovoid/graphalgs/README.md

 ## Stage of development

-<p>This is a pre-alpha stage of development, published mainly to take a name on crates.io.
-All code changes will occur on github without updating the crate until the product is ready to release the alpha version.</p>
+<p>Version 0.3.0 is the first release of the library already with a decent number of algorithms.
+At this stage of development, it is especially important for us to have feedback to resolve possible misunderstandings in terms of or to improve existing implementations of algorithms in order to develop a stable library style.</p>

 ## Usage